cyrilsebastian1811/Testing/README.md

-## Introduction to crreating operators
+## Introduction to creating operators
 operator-sdk uses operator runtime (series of go packages, helps creation of operators easy)

 ### **Creating a New GO project operator**